 What Is Metastatic Uterine Cancer?

 Uterine (endometrial) cancer affects the endometrium, which is the lining of the uterus.
-Cancer cells may grow rapidly and accumulate into a mass or tumor.
-If left untreated, these cancer cells may spread to nearby lymph nodes and eventually to distant areas of the body, such as the rectum or bladder.
-When uterine cancer has advanced to affect other areas of the body, it is known as stage 4 or metastatic uterine cancer.
+Many endometrial cancers are found in an early stage where they appear to be confined to the uterus.
+However, in some cases, cancer cells may spread to nearby lymph nodes and eventually to distant areas of the body.
+When uterine cancer has advanced to affect distant areas of the body, it may be called a stage 4 or advanced metastatic uterine cancer.

 Metastatic uterine cancer symptoms